If Jesus Rose from the Dead, then (#30) He Is Lord and God

 “declared to be the Son of God… by His resurrection from the dead” Romans 1:4

-we are again struck by the weight of the resurrection.
-As Berkhof said, “it put the Father’s seal on the completed work of Christ” and it declared His divinity.
+We are again struck by the weight of the resurrection.
+As theologian Louis Berkhof said, “It put the Father’s seal on the completed work of Christ” and it declared His divinity.
 When Jesus rose from the dead, it was the declaration throughout the universe that Jesus was God in the flesh.
 Everything makes sense in the context of that declaration and that truth claim… all the miracles, all the words of Jesus, and all the prophecies:

 Now all this took place to fulfill what was spoken by the Lord through the prophet: “Behold, the virgin shall be with child and shall bear a Son, and they shall call His name Immanuel,” which translated means, “God with us.”
 Matthew 1:23